-Salt of the Earth specialise in designing and innovating home compostable packaging.
-Our crew have a range of specialised packaging services to help your business to reduce your environmental impact.
+Salt of the Earth specialise in materials innovation and the design and development of sustainable regenerative packaging.
+Our crew have a range of specialised packaging services to help your business reduce your environmental impact.

 Some of our services include:

 - Supply chain analysis

 - Design, manufacturing, print and production of rigid and flexible home compostable and/or recyclable packaging